Rudy Lai

 Costs

-CBRE uses AI and machine learning to automate and reduce the time spent on manual lease document processing, improving operational efficiency by 25%.
+CBRE uses machine learning to automate and reduce manual lease processing times by 25%, improving operational efficiency in lease management.
 [1]

 Timeline